Jack12xl/a-toy-fluid-engine/README.md

 # A toy fluid engine
-A repo that tries to reimplement Euler based fluid simulation.
+A repo that tries to reimplement Euler based fluid simulation, currently target on smoke simulation.

 The project is based on [Taichi](https://github.com/taichi-dev/taichi), a programming language that embeds both GPU and CPU  parralleled computing.